helloworld348/SpeedOptimizer/README.md

 Solution 1 (Recommend): Fixed the all missing ; before statement you can use 'use strict'; in code to find js to find and fixed error missing ; before statement.
 	You can read more how to use 'use strict'; here [use strict](https://www.w3schools.com/js/js_strict.asp) or [Strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode)

-Solution 2: Go to Admin Panel > Stores > Configuration > Magepow > Speed Optimizer > Minify inline Javascript => Choose "No"
+Solution 2: Go to Admin Panel > Stores > Configuration > Helloworld > Speed Optimizer > Minify inline Javascript => Choose "No"